onthebusiness/harelang.org/content/tutorials/introduction.md

       yourself and seeing how the program responds.

-      We can define new error types ourselves by using `!` to prefix the type declaration. "invalid" is an error type which derives from the errors which can be returned from "strconv::stou", and "unexpectedeof" is a custom error based on the "void" type.
+      We can define new error types ourselves by using `!` to prefix the type declaration. `invalid` is an error type which derives from the errors which can be returned from `strconv::stou`, and `unexpectedeof` is a custom error based on the `void` type.
 The latter does not store any additional state other than the type itself, so it has a size of zero.
-We also define a tagged union containing each of these error types, plus io::error, also using ! to indicate that it is an error type.
+We also define a tagged union containing each of these error types, plus `io::error`, also using `!` to indicate that it is an error type.

-      We can return our custom error from "getnumber" upon encountering io::EOF (which is not ordinarily considered an error) from "bufio::scanline", which is propagated through prompt to "main".
+      We can return our custom error from "getnumber" upon encountering `io::EOF` (which is not ordinarily considered an error) from `bufio::scanline`, which is propagated through prompt to "main".
 If an I/O error were to occur here, it would be propagated similarly.

       We can use any type as an error type if we wish.
 Some errors are an int or enum type containing an error code, or a struct with additional